-While Portugal is a developed country which maintains a brotherly relationship with Spain as part of the Iberian Peninsula, it has been a recipient of ONCE and its Foundation's solidarity for more than a decade through a collaboration agreement with the Portuguese Association of Blind and Partially-Sighted (ACAPO), thanks to which our Portuguese neighbours have received technical assistance and have had access to a certain number of places at ONCE's University School of Physiotherapy, as well as in English language immersion courses for secondary school children in summer camps.
+While Portugal constitutes a developed country which keeps a brotherly relationship with Spain as part of the Iberian Peninsula, it has been a recipient of ONCE and its Foundation's solidarity for more than a decade through their collaboration agreement with the Portuguese Association of Blind and Partially-Sighted (ACAPO), thanks to which our Portuguese neighbours have received technical assistance, and have had access to a certain number of vacancies at ONCE's University School of Physiotherapy, as well as in English language immersion courses for secondary school children in summer camps.
 Moreover, they have received financial support for training projects, as well as being recipients of donations of specific materials for blind people.

-One of the outstanding joint actions in recent years was the International Seminar on Self-Advocacy of Visually Impaired People in the 21st Century, held in Lisbon in October 2012 at the senate room of the assembly of the Republic of Portugal.
-The aim of the event, which was attended by important political figures as well as multiple representatives of the international associative movement of people with visual impairment, was to foster a debate on the different models of assimilation of self-advocacy by people with visual disabilities and on service provision through the different organizations, where ONCE represented a constant example to follow.
+One of the joint actions with a greater projection in recent years has been the International Seminar on Self-Advocacy of Visually Impaired People in the 21st Century, held in Lisbon in October 2012 at the senate room of the assembly of the Republic of Portugal.
+The objective of the event, which was attended by important political figures as well as multiple representatives of the international associative movement of people with visual disabilities, was to promote a debate on the different models of assimilation of self-advocacy by people with visual disabilities, and on the provision of services through the different organizations, where ONCE represented a constant example to follow.